DIKU-EDU/kudos/docs/source-code-overview.rst

 Userland processes.
 Starting of new userland processes, loading userland binaries and handling exceptions and system calls from userland.
 See :doc:`system-calls` for documentation about the system call interface.
-Documentation about the rest of this module is coming soon.
+Documentation about the rest of this subsystem is coming soon.

 ``kudos/vm``
 ~~~~~~~~~~~~